pegahcarter/audits/LexDAO/README.md

 if (_saleSupply != 0) {_mint(address(this), _saleSupply);}
 ```

-An additional functionality to `updateSale()` that would be beneficial is an option to burn the tokens for sale.
-In the current implementation, tokens are able to be created and sent to the contract, but once they're in the contract they're only able to be removed through purchase.
+An additional functionality to `updateSale()` is an option to burn the tokens for sale.
+In the current implementation, tokens are able to be created and sent to the contract, but once they're in the contract they're only able to be removed through purchase or calling `withdrawToken()`.
+As `withdrawToken()` is

 A scenario where this would play out would be if you had a token sale for a duration of time and not all tokens were sold.
-With the current implementation, the best you could do after the sale would be to set `forSale` to `false`.
-Then, if you wanted to have a second token sale, you would not be able to sell less tokens than what was not sold in the first round.
+With the current implementation, the best you could do after the sale to remove the tokens from circulation would be for the `manager` to call `withdrawToken()` to send the remaining tokens to an external address, then call `burn()`.
+However, this adds an additional layer of risk as the external address would have control of the tokens before burning them.
+Burning the tokens directly from the contract removes that risk.

 __Suggestion:__ add a boolean `burnTokens` paramater to `updateSale()` to indicate when tokens for sale are burned.